apietrelli/myVCF/docs/install.rst

 .. warning::

-  Check your Windows version installed (32 or 64 bit) to correctely download the right :code:`sqlite3` package from the web site
+  Check what Windows version you have installed (32 or 64 bit) on your computer to correctely download the right :code:`sqlite3` package from the web site

-  To check your system click on:
+  To check your system version click on:

   **Start** > **Control panel** > **System**